-In the following example, different definitions of leaf are compiled into the multlib, addlib, and xorlib libraries; the configuration rule is defined for instance u2 that is referenced in the hierarchy as the lowest instance module using an instance clause.
+Similar to the previous example, different definitions of leaf are compiled into the multlib, addlib, and xorlib libraries; suppose the adder and submodule definitions are also included in the code.
+The configuration rule is defined for instance u2 that is referenced in the hierarchy as the lowest instance module using an instance clause.